We talk about sauce with all our passion and love.

 • The lobster roll traces its roots to the coastal towns of Maine in the 1920s, where fishermen would use leftover lobster meat to create a hearty and satisfying meal.

-• Whether you prefer the delicate flavors of the lobster roll or the bold and hearty flavors of the po’.
+• Whether you prefer the delicate flavors of the lobster roll or the bold and hearty flavors of the po’ boy, there is no doubt that both sandwiches are culinary masterpieces in their own right.

 In the realm of seafood sandwiches, two titans reign supreme: the opulent lobster roll and the humble po’ boy.
 Both beloved by seafood enthusiasts, these culinary creations offer distinct flavors and textures that have captivated palates for generations.
 In this epic showdown, we delve into the intricacies of lobster roll vs po’ boy, exploring their origins, ingredients, preparation methods, and regional variations to determine which reigns supreme.